-The primary mission of the Guidance Department of Conwell-Egan Catholic High School is to facilitate the maximum development of each student.
+The primary mission of the Counseling Center at Conwell-Egan Catholic High School is to facilitate the maximum development of each student.
 The services offered are concerned with identity, maturity, problem-solving, conflict resolution, decision making, academic excellence, and college and career choices.

-Students must register in their junior year with the Eligibility Center in order to begin the amateurism-certification process.
-Students must request that SAT/ACT scores be sent to the NCAA from CollegeBoard or ACT.
-Transcripts must be requested from the Guidance Office.
-Students in all grades who hope to play Division I, II or even III athletics in college should be familiar with the academic requirements and procedures of the NCAA that are available on this site.
-A great academic record, excellent SAT scores, and stellar athletic ability are the marks of an exemplary college athlete.
-It is your responsibility to determine eligibility for your Division/Sport.
+NCAA Students must register in their sophomore year with the Eligibility Center in order to begin the amateurism-certification process.
+Transcripts must be requested from the Counseling Center.
+Students in all grades who hope to play Division I, II or even III athletics in college should be familiar with the academic requirement that is your responsibility to determine eligibility for your Division/Sport.

 Register here: www.eligibilitycenter.org